Azure/KAN/docs/tutorial/Security-Limiting-User-Access-to-your-KAN-Portal.md

   ---
   ```

-  You can now use this kubeconfig file to update your configmap mycm.
+  You can now use this kubeconfig file to update your configmap __mycm__.

   Refer to the following docs for more information: